 I’m in the middle of the hellish task of deep-cleaning the house.

-My guest bedroom closet is now a full-blown craft and paper supplies closet, complete with clear boxes of color coded ribbon and a long skinny tub made especially for the storage of decorative tissue paper.
+My guest bedroom closet is almost Pinterest-worthy now, filled with clear, sleek boxes and color-coded ribbons and a long skinny tub made just for the tissue paper.

-The closet is not exactly Pinterest-worthy, but I’m mildly proud of it, and it only took five short months.
+Hey, I’m mildly proud of it, and it only took me five short months 🙂

-I am nowhere near done with this giant house-reorganization mess I’ve created – there is crap piled everywhere.
+I’m nowhere near done with this reorganization mess I’ve created, and there’s crap piled everywhere.

-I just want to sit on the couch and read a magazine.
+Can I please just sit on the couch and read a magazine?

 My original idea for this bright and summery drink was made with vodka.

 More to come later, since that recipe is currently undergoing rigorous testing to make double and triple certain it will actually work 🙂

 This Frozen Pineapple Nectarine Slushee is easily adaptable, and everybody loves it.

 It can be doubled or halved, and it’s nice for an afternoon by the pool or poured in small glasses for the brunch table.